TrellixVulnTeam/swahilipython_SCMU/Doc/reference/simple_stmts.rst

   resulting bounds are clipped to lie between zero and the sequence's length, inclusive.
 Finally, the sequence object is asked to replace the slice with the items of the assigned sequence.
-The length of the slice may be different from the length of the assigned sequence, thus changing the length of the target sequence, if the target sequence allows it.
+The length of the slice may be different kutoka the length of the assigned sequence, thus changing the length of the target sequence, if the target sequence allows it.

 .. impl-detail::